-The Administrator is the primary contact for the team with regard to communications with the team and its opponents throughout the season.
+The team admin is the primary contact for the team with regard to communications with the team and its opponents throughout the season.
 Examples of such communication include:

-- Weekly Team Communications through email or GameChanger App including weekly email with upcoming schedule, and last minute communications.
+- Weekly team communications through email or app including weekly email with upcoming schedule, and last minute communications.

 Managing the various activities for a travel soccer team can be complex depending on the age and competition level of the team.
-It is highly recommended that a team administrator work with the team coaching staff to identify the needs of the team, and find parent volunteers to delegate some of these needs.
+It is highly recommended that a team administrator work with the team coaching staff to identify the needs of the team, and assist in identifying parent volunteers to delegate some of these needs.

 Examples of travel parent volunteers: